 Geoffrey W. Smithers, Mary Ann Augustin (Eds).
 Advnces in Dairy Ingredients (2013).
 Wiley -Blackwell

 Nivedita Datta , Peggy M. Tomasula (Eds).
 Emerging Dairy Processing Technologies (2015).
 Wiley-Blackwell

-In addition, relevant papers uploaded in Canvas by the individual lecturer.
+In addition, relevant papers uploaded in Fronter by the individual lecturer.

 Knowledge of milk as a raw material and milk processing equivalent to MVI273.
-Knowledge of food chemistry equivalent to KJB210 / MVI202.
+Knowledge of dairy technology equivalent to MVI383A.

 MVI385 Product development

 Written essay on a given topic; three weeks' deadline.
 The essay is handed in the last day of the Spring term.